Chinch-Bug/clangen-genemod/docs/dev/writing/shortevents.md

 >
 >**status:[list]** : a list of statuses r_c can be. if they can be anything, use "any"
 >
 >**relationship_status:[list]** : dictates what relationships the r_c must have towards m_c.
-Note that this is not identical to the tag list from the cat block.
+Note that this is not identical to the tag list from the rabbit block.
 If you wish to dictate relationships like "siblings", "mates", ect. then you must do so within the m_c block, not the r_c block.

 | string                |                                                                                                                                   |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------|